1. Hide the Money

 As Financial Planning Week descends upon us, the hustle and bustle of getting your bank, credit union or financial firm prepared for this busy week is daunting.
 The good news?
 Your Financial Intranet can help by eliminating the dozens of emails that need to be sent to all employees, providing a central depository for all related documents to be stored and educating/training staff on financial planning week initiatives.

 Want more good news?
 This blog is packed with great ideas on how you leverage your Financial Intranet to accomplish all this and more.
 Have a browse and let me know if you come up with even more ideas on leveraging your intranet for Financial Planning Week.

 Quickly share financial planning tips that your employees can use when speaking with clients.
 Use a Multi-Variable Feed to have a ‘Financial Tip’ fed to your homepage or branch site, that can update hourly or daily, to provide an insightful or valuable tip that employees can share with your members/clients.

 - Day 1: Take full advantage of every dollar you spend this holiday season, utilize reward programs (e.g. our credit card with air miles) to squeeze the most value out of your holiday spending.

 When once checking bank accounts, credit reports and making transfers meant a journey into the local branch of the bank or building society, online banking has dramatically changed the way in which the average person manages their finances.

-Almost all banks and building societies now have websites and apps that allow users with access to the Internet to manage their various bank accounts.
+Almost all banks and building societies now have websites and apps that allow users with access to the Internet to manage their various online checking account and saving accounts.
 It has always created a paper-free statement system that not only helps to preserve the planet and reduce litter, but to stay more conveniently organised at the same time.